 *This post contains affiliate links, which means we may get a small commission based on your purchases at no extra cost to you.
-Thanks for supporting This Blue Dress!

 Follow the countryside Countess Meliara in her struggle to save her kingdom from a corrupt King and navigate the subtleties of life at court.
 This is a book that will easily jump to your top 10 “share with friends” list.

 The first book in an intriguing series by Maria Snyder.
 A young prisoner is given the choice: execution for her crimes or become the new food taster for the realm’s commander.
 This choice leads to a series of some of best YA fantasy books I’ve read, full of magic, friendships, suspense and more.

 You find yourself cheering for the underdogs from page one as a ragtag group of rebels set out to take down the empire’s leader, who has proclaimed himself as god.
 Follow a renowned group of criminals as they lead the rebellion efforts and tackle every obstacle the empire throws at them.

 A thrilling plot of romance, rebellion, and unrequited love.
 Laia is a slave girl with no aspirations for fighting for the rebellion that took her parents from her.
 Necessity demands a change, when her grandparents are murdered in front of her and her brother is taken captive.

 One of the best modern-day setting Greek mythology series I have ever read!
 Helen Hamilton is living a mostly normal life in Nantucket with her single father.
 That is until she starts having nightmares and hallucinations and a new family moves to town.

-This summer introduces Ember to a dragon who has gone rogue from Talon, soldiers of the secret society who hunt dragons with a religious and militant zeal, and facts about Talon that will force Ember to choose between the life expected of her, and the life she never knew she could have.
+This summer introduces Ember to a dragon who has gone rogue from Talon, soldiers of the secret society who hunt dragons with a religious and militant zeal, and facts about Talon that will force Ember to choose between the life expected of her and the life she never knew she could have.

 Three neighboring kingdoms have lived in a tentative peace for centuries, but not every ruler desires to see that peace continue.
 Magic that was long lost to myth is about to become the focus of every royal in the kingdom as they each fight to overthrow neighboring rulers or just hold tight to their own throne.
 Elemental forces that were best left forgotten will now change the course of these kingdoms forever.